CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 - banana

-2. Replace 'apple' with 'raspberry' and 'fig' with 'pineapple'
+Then, replace 'apple' with 'raspberry', and replace 'fig' with 'pineapple'.

 ### Exercise (5 mins)